Through the Perspective of LiDAR: A Feature-Enriched and Uncertainty-Aware Annotation Pipeline for Terrestrial Point Cloud Segmentation: Methods and Materials

 \subsubsection{Stage 3: Back Projection and Refinement in 3D Space}

 Stage 3 connects the 2D annotation workflow back to the 3D domain (Fig.~\ref{fig:back-projection-illus}).
-Each 2D segmentation mask $L(i,j)$ is back-projected to its corresponding 3D point coordinates, producing an labeled point cloud.
-Fig.~\ref{fig:colorized_pcd} illustrates examples of colorized 3D renderings from different feature groups, enabling visual inspection and cross-validation.
-A key challenge arises from class ambiguity along object boundaries in the 2D projection (e.g., stem–canopy transitions).
-After back-projection, however, each point is re-embedded within its geometric neighborhood, providing local context for disambiguation.
-To leverage this, we apply a two-stage refinement process in 3D space: 1) Geometric smoothing via $k$-nearest neighbor (kNN) majority voting to suppress small boundary errors; 2) Feature-driven repair using a Random Forest classifier trained on a reliable core set, which corrects systematic ambiguities along complex boundaries.
+While spherical projection enables efficient processing, it may introduce localized ambiguities when multiple points map to the same pixel, particularly along object boundaries such as stem-canopy transitions.
+To compensate for this loss of explicit 3D neighborhood context, we apply a two-step refinement in 3D space.
+First, geometric smoothing is performed using k-nearest neighbor (kNN) majority voting, which suppresses small, isolated label errors by enforcing local spatial consistency.
+Second, a Random Forest classifier trained on reliable core regions is used to correct systematic boundary ambiguities using geometric and radiometric features.
+Because both stages operate directly in 3D space, they re-embed each point within its local neighborhood and mitigate projection-induced inconsistencies.
 Together, these steps yield crisp and reliable 3D semantic annotations, which we further verify through manual inspection.

-\paragraph{Compact Virtual Spheres} While back-projected TLS point clouds provide detailed annotations, they remain cumbersome to inspect: large file sizes slow interaction, non-uniform angular sampling introduces distortions, and simple navigation tasks such as zooming or panning can be unintuitive.
+Fig.~\ref{fig:colorized_pcd} illustrates examples of colorized 3D renderings from different feature groups, enabling visual inspection and cross-validation. \paragraph{Compact Virtual Spheres} While back-projected TLS point clouds provide detailed annotations, they remain cumbersome to inspect: large file sizes slow interaction, non-uniform angular sampling introduces distortions, and simple navigation tasks such as zooming or panning can be unintuitive.
 We thus introduce \emph{virtual spheres} to address these challenges: synthetically-defined spherical grids with preset and tunable angular resolution and radius, onto which 2D feature maps are re-projected.
 These constructs are compact, density-neutral, and resolution-controllable, while still preserving the global structure of each scan.
 In practice, they serve as lightweight three-dimensional ``thumbnails'' that enable rapid inspection of coverage, spatial proportions, and segmentation quality, without the overhead of full-resolution point clouds (Fig.~\ref{fig:mangrove_3d_balls}).

-Technical details of the back-projection equations, kNN voting, and Random-Forest relabeling are provided in~\ref{app:stage3}(Eqs.~\ref{eq:backproj_simple}–\ref{eq:rf_update}), along with additional information and applications of the virtual spheres.
+Technical details of the back-projection equations, kNN voting, and Random-Forest relabeling are provided in~\ref{app:stage3}(Eqs.~\ref{eq:backproj_simple}-\ref{eq:rf_update}), along with additional information and applications of the virtual spheres.